 Everyone enjoys a good love story.
 Even though I infamously dislike narratives with neat, tidy endings, I’m also a huge romantic at heart.
 This is why I’m so excited that Kirk Douglas and his wife, Anne, wrote a book called “Kirk and Anne: Letters of Love, Laughter, and a Lifetime in Hollywood,” which was released in May.

 The book, which was written with Marcia Newberger, centers around their long, passionate, and sometimes turbulent marriage.
-The couple has been married since 1954 (in Las Vegas, no less), so clearly after 63 years, they know a thing or two about how to make relationships work.
-Kirk is now 100 and Anne is 98–not only unusual milestones for anyone to reach both in age and marriage, but a happily ironic one considering what Kirk once wrote in a letter.
+The couple has been married since 1954, so clearly after 63 years, they know a thing or two about how to make relationships work.
+Kirk is now 100 and Anne is 98 — not only unusual milestones for anyone to reach (both in age and marriage), but it’s also a happily ironic one, considering what Kirk once wrote in a letter.

-Because of his acting schedule, they often wrote letters to each other.
-Kirk referred to Anne as “Stolz,” while Anne addressed Kirk as “Isidore” or “Izzy.”
+Because of his demanding acting schedule, the couple often wrote letters to each other.
+Kirk referred to Anne as “Stolz” — that’s German for “proud” or “stubborn” — while Anne addressed Kirk as “Isidore” or “Izzy” (he was born Issur Danielovitch).
 Interestingly, Anne converted in 2003 to Judaism (after 49 years of marriage!), describing her mikveh experience:

 “After removing all nail polish, I entered the swimming pool and put my head under the water.
 I came out looking like a wet dog.
 But I was Jewish.